stevedonovan/shmake/readme.md

 takes care of the dependency tracking.

 This is entirely equivalent, except using the S ('set') command for specifying _default flags_.
-It's clearer for more complicated projects, pdlus it applies to _any_ program target unless they explicitly override the defaults.
+It's clearer for more complicated projects, plus it applies to _any_ program target unless they explicitly override the defaults.

 ```Shell